Biden orders Trump White House visitor logs to be turned over to Jan. 6 committee

 “The President has determined that an assertion of executive privilege is not in the best interests of the United States, and therefore is not justified, as to these records and portions of records,” White House counsel Dana Remus said in the letter.

 The letter was first reported by the New York Times.
+A Trump spokesman did not immediately respond to a request for comment Wednesday.

+In a letter to Trump on Wednesday, David Ferriero, the archivist of the United States, informed the former president that he would deliver the documents requested by the Jan.
+6 committee on March 3 “unless prohibited by court order.”
+Ferriero said he was doing so after consultation with Remus, the Justice Department and “as instructed by President Biden.”

 It was not immediately clear what the records would show or how meticulously they were maintained.
 The Jan.
 6 committee has been trying to reconstruct what Trump and senior White House officials did on the day of the attack by a pro-Trump mob as Congress was meeting to count the electoral college votes that cemented Biden’s victory.